vccolombo/data-structures/Dynamic Array/README.md

 - resize(new_capacity) // private function
   - when you reach capacity, resize to double the size
   - when popping an item, if size is 1/4 of capacity, resize to half

-## Implementation Details

-- all public methods must have unit tests
-- `clear()` does not overwrite data, just change the 'visible size' of the vector
-- `clear()` does not resize the array

 ### Time